 But there’s a catch.
 The finder of the money has to do something good with it (and not simply give it away).
 Sure, there’ll be a few people who just pocket it and maybe those people really need it.
 But, most are paying it forward.
 So much so that the #Tenner4Good hashtag has been trending on Twitter.

-Matt has dropped a pebble into the giving water and its ripples are spreading around the globe.
-Inspiring ordinary people, like you, to spread some kindness and motivate others to do the same.
+Matt has dropped a pebble into the giving water, and its ripples are spreading around the globe.
+Inspiring ordinary people, like you, to spread some kindness and motivate others to give back and do the same.

 It's simple!
 Just put £10 into an envelope with a note (here’s what Matt did) and just see what happens.
 You just might start Tenner4Good ball rolling too.